This website requires javascript to be enabled to work properly. Please click here for more information about turning it on.

 !
 WARNING !

-If you take a tenancy deposit which should be protected but you fail to comply with the tenancy deposit protection legislation then –
+If you take a tenancy deposit which should be protected but you fail to comply with the tenancy deposit protection legislation then:

 Important – Disclaimer

 The information contained on this website is provided by the Residential Landlords Association (RLA) in good faith based on available legal advice.
 However, ultimately, interpretation of legislation is a matter of the Courts.
-As with any new legislation there will be Court decisions which will affect its interpretation.
+As with any legislation there will be Court decisions which will affect its interpretation.
 The RLA, its directors, officers and employees, cannot accept liability for any claim, whether legal or otherwise, for any advice given or statement made in relation to the tenancy deposits.
 This includes information given by the RLA through its help line or any other literature distributed by the RLA.
 All such liability is expressly disclaimed.
 Landlords must take their own professional advice and should rely on this; not any advice given by the RLA.